bluepadjap/alx-system_engineering-devops/0x00-shell_basics/README.md

-12 	12-file_type			Write a script that prints the type of file 13 	13-symbolic_link		Write a script that creates a symbolic link for the ls file 14 	14-copy_html			Script to copy all html files to parent directory
+12 	12-file_type			Write a script that prints the type of file 13 	13-symbolic_link		Write a script that creates a symbolic link for the ls file 14 	14-copy_html			Script to copy all html files to parent directory 15 	100-lets_move			Script to move all files beginning with an uppercase to /tmp/u